Here’s the lie that quietly ruins more goals than failure ever does:

 3. Put Your Money Where Your Mouth Is

 Nothing motivates quite like the prospect of losing money.
-Use apps like StickK or Beeminder that charge you if you don’t meet your goals.
+Use apps like StickK or Beeminder that charge you if you don’t meet your outcome.
 Or bet with a friend – if you don’t hit your target, you owe them dinner at their favorite restaurant.

 Measuring Progress and Staying on Track